 Food wise, you’ll find everything in Osaka.
 Definitely try takoyaki if you haven’t had them before.
-The octopus dumplings are a staple of Dotonbori.
+The octopus dumplings are one of the top foods to eat in Japan and are a staple of Dotonbori.

 There are a lot of kushikatsu restaurants in Osaka too, which is essentially meat or veg, covered in breadcrumbs, deep-fried, then dunked in a tangy sauce.
 Personally, I don’t really rate it, and would 100% opt for sushi, ramen or another delicious Japanese dish!